torq-lang/book-jv/src/book_introduction.md

 The Torq effect is more than just a natural programming style.
 The implicit synchronization afforded by dataflow variables can increase concurrency by reducing synchronization barriers.
 Consider the following comparison of a simple use-case written in Torq and then Java.

-> TODO: INSERT COMPARISON HERE
->
-> Compare a simple use-case written in Torq and Java that retrieves a customer order, product, and contact history.
+> TODO: Insert a Torq vs Java example.
+Compare a simple use-case written in Torq and Java that retrieves a customer order, product, and contact history.

->
-> Consider another example that streams results.
+> TODO: Insert a streaming example that exploits fewer synchronization barriers